 sentence is true or false, absolutely.
 A correct answer exists.

-religions say it is false.
+is false.
 Again, a consensus is impossible, with our

 current level of knowledge.
 We simply have no way to prove the correct